Looking to switch payment processors to save on fees?...

 Jul 11, 2024

 Illinois allows merchants to legally surcharge credit card transactions.
-However, these laws are pretty strict compared to the other states where it’s legal to surcharge
+For the most part these laws are pretty similar compared to the other states where it’s legal to surcharge

 Here’s a quick summary of what you need to know: